prodromossarakinou/tag_highlighting/README.md

 # tag_highlighting

+This is a copy of the official [tag_highlighting](https://pub.dev/packages/tag_highlighting) package.
+I copied it just to adjust few things and use it.
+I have no intention of making any type of profit out of this code-source.

 A Flutter package that allows you to highlight certain parts of a text using tags (like in HTML).
 This package should only be used to apply different styles to parts of text.
 If you want more functionality, refer to styled_text package.

 ## Description